JOINING OUR BIPOC COMMUNITY SING MAILING LIST IS THE BEST WAY TO RECEIVE ANNOUNCEMENTS AND REGISTRATION INFO FOR OUR BIPOC- SPECIFIC HOSTED EVENTS

 Your whole truth

-YOUR CO-ORGANIZERS AND SONGLEADERS:
+YOUR ORGANIZERS AND SONGLEADERS:

 Shireen Amini (non-binary using she/her) is a queer Puerto Rican-Iranian American, earth-loving song creator, rhythm maker, and community facilitator based on unceded Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Chinook, Tualatin, Kalapuya, Molalla, and Grande Ronde territory, aka Portland, Oregon.
 As a human, she carries a deep commitment to her own liberation path and vision of a more just world.
 She blends pop, rock, hip hop, latin, and roots sensibilities with socially-conscious themes as a singer-songwriter and creates modern medicine music for community singing.
 As a community songleader, she holds transformational space, leading joyful, groove-based songs, evoking tenderness, and often engaging her participants in rhythm and ceremony.
 She also teaches drumming, hosts a Portland-based queer and poc-led song circle series called Sing People Sing!, and facilitates grief ritual as part of her community-based music empowerment project, Shireen Amini Music Medicine.